chantikaaa/chantikaaa/README.md

 ## 🔍 What I'm Learning and Passionate About

-- 📊 Data Analysis & Data Cleaning
+- 📊 Data Analysis & Data Science
 - 🧠 Statistical Modelling and Insight Generation
 - 🗃️ Database Management & SQL Scripting
 - 🧪 Experimentation with Python & R for Data Science